colinatkins/mailbox-cli/README.md

 This is an unofficial command line interface for the Mailbox.org API v1.
 Please note, this CLI is still under development and doesn't support all API methods yet.
-Please refer to (Status)[#status] to check the state of completion.
+Please refer to [Status](#status) to check the state of completion.

 ## Requirements

-This CLI requires Ruby 2.0.
+This CLI requires Ruby 2.0+, any recent Ruby versions will be fine.
 Please refer to [rbenv](https://github.com/rbenv/rbenv) to install Ruby on your system if you're using OSX or GNU/Linux.
-For Windows Users you can use [RubyInstaller](https://rubyinstaller.org/)
+For Windows Users you can use [RubyInstaller](https://rubyinstaller.org/).

 ## Installation